camelia-osan/Travel-Journal/README.md

 ### Features
 * Reusable components for travel cards, icons and other UI elements.
-Easily extensible.
+Easily extensible;
-* Dynamically renders travel destinations from a centralized data file (*data.js*).
+* Dynamically renders travel destinations from a centralized data file (*data.js*);
-* Each card displays: an image, location (name and country), link to Google Maps, activity suggestion and a text description.
+* Each card displays: an image, location (name and country), link to Google Maps, activity suggestion and a text description;
 * Responsive layout for mobile, tablets and desktop.

 ### Tools
-* CSS & Flexbox - styling and layout
+* CSS & Flexbox - styling and layout;
-* React - reusable functional components
+* React - reusable functional components.

 ### Screenshots